Prince Louis of Battenberg: Sea Lord

 Fisher recommended Louis as First Sea Lord in 1911: "He is the most capable administrator in the Admirals List by a long way", but elements of the British press were against his appointment on the grounds that he was a German.
 Horatio Bottomley said it was "a crime against our Empire to trust our secrets of National Defence to any alien-born official".
 In December 1911, Louis did return to the Admiralty but as Second rather than First Sea Lord.
 As Second Sea Lord, Louis pushed through improvements in working conditions for the ratings, and created an Admiralty War Staff that would prepare the navy's plans in case of war.
 He was promoted to full admiral on 13 July 1912.

 However, almost a year to the day later, on 8 December 1912, Battenberg assumed the post of First Sea Lord in succession to Admiral Sir Francis Bridgeman.
 Military historian Hew Strachan contends that Battenberg "lacked Fisher's dogmatism.
-Not the least of his attractions to Churchill [the First Lord] was his malleability.
-The combination of frequent change and weak appointees [Wilson, Bridgeman and Battenberg] ensured that the professional leadership of the Royal Navy lost its direction in the four years preceding the war.
+Not the least of his attractions to Churchill was his malleability.
+The combination of frequent change and weak appointees ensured that the professional leadership of the Royal Navy lost its direction in the four years preceding the war.
 Power now lay with the service's civilian head ...
-Winston Churchill".
+Winston Churchill."
+Late in 1913 Battenberg (according to draft notes in Churchill's papers) gave what historian Nicholas Lambert describes as "uncharacteristically fierce resistance" to Churchill's suggestion of appointing his former superior Reginald Custance to the post of Chief of Naval War Staff (Doveton Sturdee was appointed instead).
+Jack Sandars, Arthur Balfour’s former political secretary, at one point recorded that his many sources at the Admiralty complained of Battenberg’s subservience to Churchill and that his nickname was "Quite Concur" after the words which he often wrote on Churchill’s memos.

 As First Sea Lord, Battenberg was responsible to the First Lord for the readiness of the fleet and the preparation of naval strategy, as well as the development of a scheme for state insurance of merchant vessels in times of war, which was to prove essential in preventing prohibitive insurance rates that would have stifled British trade.